 People attending a religious service will be required to provide their name and contact details when they enter so that they can be used for contact tracing.

-Face masks will also be made mandatory at places of worship.
+Face masks are strongly recommended at places of worship.

 Parish priests, priests and ministers of the Communion are strongly encouraged to wear masks when distributing Communion.